substratum-temporary/SubstratumNode/node/docs/Distributing-Release-Artifacts.md

 To produce release artifacts, you can re-trigger a successful build by modifying the ``BUILD_RELEASE_ARTIFACTS`` pipeline variable value to equal ``true``.
-This will cause the build to skip to the Release stage and produce an artifact which you can then pass in to the release pipeline.
+This will cause the build to skip to the Release stage and produce an artifact which you can then pass into the release pipeline.

 Then when you're ready to distribute the release artifacts from Azure.
-You can follow the steps
+You can follow the steps below:
-below:

 1. Verify the build pipeline has built the artifacts for the release target.
 2. Go to Releases, select the release pipeline and edit the value for ``TAG_NAME`` under